 Fee Range: $ $15,000 - $20,000

-Tags: Economic Forecast, Economic issues, Economic Policy, Economy, Federal Reserve Bank, Free Market Economist, Innovation, Macro Economics, Macro Economist, Policy Analysis, Professor, Technological change
+Tags: Economic Forecast, Economic issues, Economic Policy, Economics, Economy, Federal Reserve Bank, Free Market Economist, Innovation, Macro Economics, Macro Economist, Policy Analysis, Professor, Technological change

 Michael Cox is founding director of the O’Neil Center for Global Markets and Freedom at Southern Methodist University’s Cox School of Business.
 The focus of the O’Neil Center is the study of the impact of competitive market forces on freedom and prosperity in the global economy.